minio/docs/source/operations/cert-manager/cert-manager-operator.rst

 .. warning::

-   Failing to provide the ``sts-tls`` secret containing the TLS certificate or providing an invalid ``key-value`` pair in the secret will prevent the STS service from starting.
+   The STS service will not start if the ``sts-tls`` secret, containing the TLS certificate, is missing or contains an invalid ``key-value`` pair.

 4) Install Operator with Auto TLS disabled
 ------------------------------------------